Musicals101.com

 b.
 April 30, 1833 (Boreaux, France) - d.
 May 5, 1920 (Paris)

 The first important star in musical theatre history, Schneider made her Paris debut in Le Violoneux (1855), a one act operetta by composer Jacques Offenbach.
-Over the next ten years, she built her resume with his competitors, and lead such a scandalous private life that she was openly referred to as "le passage des Princes."
-Petite and attractive, Schneider originated the title role of La Belle Helene (1864), the first in a quartet of Offenbach super hits.
-Barbe-blue (1866) was followed by the title role in Grande Duchesse de Gerolstein (1867), where Schneider introduced "Dites-lui" and the showstopping "Sabre Song."
-She also starred as the street singer in La Pericole (1868).
-She repeated most of these roles during brief runs in London.
+Over the next ten years, this petit and attractive soprano built her resume with his competitors, and lead such a scandalous private life that she was openly referred to as "le passage des Princes."
+Schneider originated the title role of La Belle Helene (1864), the first in a quartet of Offenbach super hits.
+Barbe-blue (1866) was followed by the title role in Grande Duchesse de Gerolstein (1867), where Schneider introduced "Dites-lui" and the show-stopping "Sabre Song."
+She also starred as the titular street singer in La Pericole (1868), and repeated most of these roles in London.

-Despite Schneider's popularity, her tantrums and walk outs made her a nightmare to work with.
+Despite Schneider's popularity, fiery tantrums and walk-outs made her a nightmare to work with.
 La Diva (1869) failed, as did Herve's La Veuve de Malabur.
 (1873), so Schneider turned to a revival of La Perichole before appearing in Herve's La Belle Poule (1875).
 When critics complained that Schneider looked old, she promptly retired from the stage.
 She remained a prominent and respected figure in Parisian society for the next five decades.

 Secombe, Harry